 Moreover, Global Impact serves as GHC’s Secretariat, providing the organization with additional operational services.
 The leadership team for the Secretariat is Scott Jackson, President & CEO and Kathleen Lowenthal, Managing Director, Partner Solutions.

 Global Impact is a leader in growing global philanthropy.
 The organization builds partnerships and raises resources that help the world’s most vulnerable people by providing integrated, partner-specific advisory and secretariat services; campaign design, marketing and implementation for workplace and signature fundraising campaigns; and fiscal agency, technology services and integrated giving platforms.
-Global Impact works with approximately 450 public and private workplace giving campaigns to generate funding for an alliance of more than 120 international charities.
-Through strategic council and implementation support, Global Impact equips private sector and nonprofit organizations to achieve their philanthropic goals.
-The organization serves as administrator for one of the world’s largest workplace giving campaigns, the Combined Federal Campaign-Overseas.
-Since 1956, Global Impact has generated more than $1.7 billion to help the world’s most vulnerable people.
+Global Impact works with approximately 300 public and private workplace giving campaigns to generate funding for an alliance of more than 100 international charities.
+Through strategic council and implementation support, Global Impact enables private sector and nonprofit organizations to achieve their philanthropic goals.
+The organization serves as administrator for two of the world’s largest workplace giving campaigns, the Combined Federal Campaign (CFC) of the National Capital Area and CFC Overseas.
+Since 1956, Global Impact has generated more than $1.8 billion to help the world’s most vulnerable people.